Texas about to legalize open-carry of big knives and swords

 Texas penal code made it a crime to carry an illegal knife, which was any blade bigger than five-and-a-half inches.
 But analysis from the House Research Organization found that some people felt properly enforcing the illegal knife rule could be discriminatory, because the statute was vague and could cause confusion over what constituted an illegal knife.

-Frullo said the bill makes sets rules that citizens, law enforcement and courts can better understand.
+Frullo said the bill sets rules that citizens, law enforcement and courts can better understand.

 “I think everything we did is based on a commonsense approach,” said Frullo.